Free Demand Letter Template

 How Much Does a Demand Letter Cost?

-Sending a demand letter through an attorney can prove to be a useful method for settling various disputes, but it can also be quite expensive.
+Sending a demand letter through an attorney can prove to be a useful method for settling various disputes.

-A Demand Letter specifies a deadline by which the recipient must respond.
-If the deadline passes, and the recipient fails to acknowledge or accept the conditions outlined in your letter, your next step is to take legal action by filing a lawsuit.
+A Demand Letter specifies a reasonable deadline by which the recipient must respond.
+If the deadline passes and the recipient fails to respond or refuses to accept the conditions outlined in your letter, you may consider taking legal action by filing a lawsuit.

 Ensure you include a copy of the original letter to substantiate your claim.